-This results in a high resolution 3D structure of a protein complex in its near-native conformation.
+This results in a high-resolution 3D structure of a protein complex in its near-native conformation.
 Depending on the quality of the reconstruction, subtomogram averaging can yield structures with near-atomic resolution.
-The quality of the reconstruction is dependent on nearly all steps in the workflow.
+The quality of the reconstruction is dependent on nearly all steps in the cryo-ET workflow.
 Here we will highlight some of the most important parameters that influence the quality of the reconstructions.

 Tomograms are usually acquired from sections of about 100-300 nm thick.
 The section is imaged at different tilting angles, typically in the range of -60° to 60°.
 The resulting set of images is called a tilt series.
 Imaging the same area multiple times results in radiation damage to the sample due to electron exposure.
 For this reason, tomograms are often acquired at lower electron doses than conventional TEM.
 However, even with a lower electron dose, the sample is gradually damaged during imaging, leading to a loss of information at the end of the tilt series acquisition.
 Another consideration is that the highest resolution information is acquired when imaging at low angles, since at higher angles the relative thickness of the section increases.
 Taking together the increase in damage over time as well as that most information is obtained at low angles, most researchers use a so-called “dose-symmetric” approach during acquisition.
 In this strategy the low angles in both positive and negative tilt are imaged first in an alternating fashion, ensuring the data loss is constrained to the higher angles, leading to higher quality data .

 Next, the tilt series needs to be converted into a 3D reconstruction.
-Development of better and faster reconstruction algorithms is an ongoing process that seeks to extract the most data from the tilt series while trying to conserve resolution and contrast.
-In this section we will not go deeper into reconstruction algorithms, but several interesting reviews are available –.
+The development of better and faster reconstruction algorithms is an ongoing process that seeks to extract the most data from the tilt series while trying to conserve resolution and contrast.
+In this section, we will not go deeper into reconstruction algorithms, but several interesting reviews are available –.
 The resulting 3D reconstruction can then be used for subtomogram averaging.

 W. J. H. Hagen, W. Wan, and J. A. G. Briggs, “Implementation of a cryo-electron tomography tilt-scheme optimized for high resolution subtomogram averaging,” J. Struct.
 Biol., vol. 197, no. 2, pp. 191–198, Feb.
 2017, doi: 10.1016/j.jsb.2016.06.007.